Founder and CEO, Chief Dreamer

 Later, I got a graduate degree in Finance so that I could get a nice “safe” job.
 As I’ve gotten older, the need for job security has been replaced by the need to make an impact.
 Hunger has always been a cause that I’ve wanted to tackle.
 That is what my work at Meals On Wheels and this Foundation has been all about.

-Square Foot Gardening Instructor
+Communications Consultant, Square Foot Gardening Instructor

 I have always been a social and opinionated person.
 I decided to embrace these personality traits and jump into public relations and communications.
 While earning my master’s degree, I realized that I didn’t want to spend my days working just for a paycheck.
 I wanted to work toward something greater.
 After meeting the team at NFESH, I was instantly drawn in to their passion and commitment to solving the problem of food insecurity among seniors.
 I had found my “something greater.”
 I joined the fight to end senior hunger.